-Why did you choose to train with CIPFA?
+Why did you choose to become a CIPFA member?

 What have been the highlights/biggest successes of your career so far?